 Help secure computers remotely

-You can use Windows Remote Assistance or Windows Live and the Microsoft Safety Scanner to remotely diagnose and fix everything from viruses to hard-disk fragmentation.
+You can use Windows Remote Assistance or Windows Live and the Windows Live safety scanner to remotely diagnose and fix everything from viruses to hard-disk fragmentation.

 Use Remote Assistance to help someone secure their computer with Windows 7